aws-samples/aws-rosettafold/README.md

 A scientist can create structure prediction jobs using one of the two included Jupyter notebooks. `AWS-RoseTTAFold.ipynb` demonstrates how to submit a single analysis job and view the results. `CASP14-Analysis.ipynb` demonstrates how to submit multiple jobs at once using the CASP14 target list.
 In both of these cases, submitting a sequence for analysis creates two Batch jobs, one for data preparation (using the CPU computing environment) and a second, dependent job for structure prediction (using the GPU computing environment).

-During execution, both the data preparation and structure prediction jobs require access to several public reference data sets, including `Uniref30`, `BFD`, and `pdb100`.
-For convinience, we've provided this data in public S3 buckets, which are automatically replicated to FSx Lustre file systems when the first job executes.
-These buckets are currently available in the `us-east-1` and `us-west-2` regions only.
-NOTE TO AMAZONIANS: these buckets aren't actually public yet, they're open to the CORP Cidr blocks.
-This will change once OSS approval is in place.

 Both the data preparation and structure prediction use the same Docker image for execution.
 This image, based on the public Nvidia CUDA image for Ubuntu 20, includes the v1.1 release of the public [RoseTTAFold repository](https://github.com/RosettaCommons/RoseTTAFold), as well as additional scripts for integrating with AWS services.
 CodeBuild will automatically download this container definition and build the required image during stack creation.
 However, end users can make changes to this image by pushing to the CodeCommit repository included in the stack .

 ## Costs
-This workload costs approximately $270 per month to maintain, plus another $2.56 per job.
+This workload costs approximately $217 per month to maintain, plus another $2.56 per job.

 ## Deployment